PyxelM/alucinara/content/lore/morellic-history.md

 ---
-title: "History of the Morellic Minikin"
+title: History of the Morellic Minikin
 tags:
   - morellic
   - lore
   - featured
 ---
 ## Overview
 This note goes over the history of the [Morellic Minikin](groups/morellic-minikin.md).
 It explains their divergence from the [Móra riSéwi](groups/mora-risewi-tribe.md), their hybridisation with the [Western Kaśtaira](groups/western-kastaira-tribe.md), and the founding of [Sarvara](locations/sarvara.md).